-71. Be mesmerised by the mosaic madness of Carrie Reichardt’s house.
+Be mesmerised by the mosaic madness of Carrie Reichardt’s house in Chiswick.

-72. Enjoy free events, art displays, and DJ sets at the monthly Tate Lates.
+Enjoy free events, art displays, and DJ sets at this monthly event.

 Free attractions in London

-I’ll level with you: most of the big tourist draws around town charge for entry, but we’ve found some sneaky ways around that (it is our job, after all).
-You wanted free attractions in London?
+We’ll level with you: most of the big tourist draws around town charge for entry, but we’ve found some sneaky ways around that (it is our job, after all).
+You wanted attractions to visit for free in London?
 You got ’em, kid.

 78. The O2

-79. The Houses of Parliament are free to visit, but only if you’re a UK resident and arrange it through your local MP (they’re currently happening virtually, rather than in real life).
+They’re free to visit, but only if you’re a UK resident and arrange it through your local MP or a member of the House of Lords.